-However, these bots are one-dimensional, they’re the cheapest to build, easiest to deploy, fastest to develop and integrate.
+However, these chatbots are one-dimensional, they’re the cheapest to build, easiest to deploy, fastest to develop and integrate.

 AI-powered chatbots can understand human language, handle real discussions, and continuously turn more intelligent with each newly held conversation.

-Except for the ability to perform everything the command-based bots can do, AI-driven chatbots are able to make real-time decisions, deliver fast customer support, and serve up analytics.
+Except for the ability to perform everything the command-based chatbots can do, AI-driven chatbots are able to make real-time decisions, deliver fast customer support, and serve up analytics.

-When it comes to building bots, many developers rely on chatbot platforms that allow creating those from scratch.
+When it comes to building chatbots, many developers rely on chatbot platforms that allow creating those from scratch.